Billboard 200: Catalog albums

-Holiday albums
+Christmas holiday albums

-Billboard has adjusted its policies for Christmas and holiday albums several times.
-The albums were eligible for the main album charts until 1963, when a "Christmas Albums" chart was created.
-Albums appearing here were not listed on the "Top LPs" chart, and in 1974, this rule was reverted and holiday albums again appeared within the main list.
+Billboard has adjusted its policies for Christmas and other adjacent holiday (Note: Billboard names "Hanukkah and Kwanza".) albums several times.
+The albums were eligible for the main album charts until 1963, when a Christmas Albums chart was created.
+Albums appearing here were not listed on the Top LPs chart, and in 1974, this rule was reversed, and holiday albums again appeared within the main list.

-In 1983, the "Christmas Albums" chart was resurrected, but a title's appearance here did not disqualify it from appearing on the "Top Pop Albums" chart.
-In 1990, the chart was retitled "Top Holiday Albums"; as of 2009, it holds 50 positions and runs for several weeks during the end-of-calendar-year holiday season.
-Its current policy allows holiday albums to concurrently chart on the "Top Holiday Albums" list and the Billboard 200.
+In 1983, the Christmas Hits chart with a top 10 albums list was resurrected, but a title's appearance here did not disqualify it from appearing on the Top Pop Albums chart.
+After no holiday charts were published in 1986, the Christmas Hits section resumed in 1987 as an albums-only chart with 30 positions that appeared every other week 2-3 times every Christmas season.
+In 1990, this chart was retitled Top Christmas Albums and in 2000, the title was changed to Top Holiday Albums; as of 2009, it holds 50 positions and runs for several weeks during the end-of-calendar-year holiday season.
+Its current policy allows holiday albums to concurrently chart on the Top Holiday Albums list and the Billboard 200.